jlacar/jlacar.github.io/refactoring/_posts/2023-12-29-refactoring-heuristics.md

 What exactly are heuristics anyway?
 Wikipedia gives us [this definition](https://en.wikipedia.org/wiki/Heuristic):
 > In [psychology](https://en.wikipedia.org/wiki/Psychology), heuristics are simple, efficient rules, either learned or inculcated by evolutionary processes.
 These psychological heuristics have been proposed to explain how people make decisions, come to judgements, and solve problems.
 These rules typically come into play when people face complex problems or incomplete information.

 Incomplete information is exactly what we seem to have with the Monk's Journey puzzle.
 It's challenging, if not impossible, to solve with math (I didn't even try).
 And yet, the solution is easy to understand, logical, and quite elegant in its simplicity using heuristics.
-See if you can come up with a simple proof before you skip to end to read the solution.
+See if you can come up with a simple proof before you skip to the end to read the solution.

 ## Simplicity